Macroevolution Unit (Lauren Sallan)

-The Marine Macroevolution Unit investigates how environmental change, global events, ecological interactions and key traits shaped aquatic biodiversity on timescales outside human observation (macroevolution).
-We seek to determine the origins of major groups and key ecosystems (marine and freshwater) as well as understand how species respond to big challenges – living or environmental, regional or global, gradual or sudden.
+The Macroevolution Unit investigates how environmental change, global events, ecological interactions and key traits shaped biodiversity on timescales outside human observation (macroevolution).
+We seek to determine the origins of major vertebrate groups (particularly fishes) and key ecosystems (particularly marine and freshwater) as well as understand how species respond to big challenges – living or environmental, regional or global, gradual or sudden.

 Paleontology is a thriving science at the intersection of other multiple fields and technologies.
 There is no bigger data than the fossil record, and we mine very bit of it.
 We use CAT scans, we use isotopes, we use genomes, we use mathematical simulations, and all kinds of analytics.

 Our current areas of interest include how crisis and opportunity (e.g. the “Big Five” mass extinctions, Ice Ages, Global Warming) shaped fish biodiversity, the origins of major animal groups past and present (e.g. ray-finned fishes, sharks, jawed vertebrates, reef fishes).
 Our projects range in scope from the functional value and evolvability of “key innovations”, to the unequal impacts of mass extinctions and global crises, to the influence of new, “invasive” predators on the construction of marine ecosystems, to the timing and triggers of diversification and diversification “failure” (e.g. persistence at low diversity).